-- New York Communities for Change: In May 2017, NYCC will launch a member-led community defense network in Flatbush to protect its Latinx, Caribbean, and Middle Eastern immigrant members and neighbors from deportations, police brutality, and mass incarceration—all of which disproportionately affect Brooklyn’s immigrant, especially Black immigrant, populations.
+- $2,500 to New York Communities for Change for a new member-led community defense network in Flatbush to protect Latinx, Caribbean, and Middle Eastern immigrants from deportations, police brutality, and mass incarceration.

-- Bangladeshi American Community Development and Youth Services: From April–June 2017, BACDYS will offer 4 free "Know Your Rights" workshops for East New York's Bangladeshi community, designed to empower immigrants and address fears by providing accurate legal education in Bengali.
+- $2,500 to Bangladeshi American Community Development and Youth Services for four free "Know Your Rights" workshops in East New York designed to empower immigrants and address fears by providing accurate legal education in Bengali.

 Sustained Response grants are made on a rolling basis to immigrant-serving organizations to support organizing, mental health services, community safety, and legal services.
 These grants, awarded quarterly, will range from $10,000 to $25,000.

 Details on the Action Fund and Sustained Response grants are provided at www.bcfny.org/apply

 Pledge your support to Brooklyn’s immigrant communities:

 100% of contributions will directly support vital immigrant-serving nonprofits